bcnmy/wallet-integrations/README.md

 # wallet-integrations
-This Repository consist of various integration with Biconomy.
+This Repository consist of various wallet integration with Biconomy.